SmarterApp/SB_SecureBrowser7/README.md

 ## Configuration ###

-The Secure Browser can be built for three platforms: Windows, Mac OS X, and Linux.
+The Secure Browser can be built for three platforms: Windows, Mac OS X, and Linux (although the Linux version of 7.0 is not available; see [SB6.5](https://bitbucket.org/sbacoss/securebrowser65_release) for details).
 Each build follows a similar process, as described below.
 From a high-level perspective, building a custom secure browser involves:

 * Cloning the Mozilla Firefox source
 * Cloning this SecureBrowser project